elbowz/mobileMule/README.md

 1. Extract and move the entire direcotry in "/usr/share/amule/webserver/" (or /usr/local/share/amule/webserver, $HOME/.aMule/webserver/), default directory for amule web skins.
 2. Now you should be have "/usr/share/amule/webserver/mobileMule"
 3. If you want this skin as default, rename 'mobileMule' dir in "default" (not good idea if you have automatic update with something like repository), else continue
-4. Edit row 'Template=' in "$HOME/.aMule/amule.conf" (or if present "remote.conf") in 'Template=mobileMule'
+4. Edit row 'Template=' in "$HOME/.aMule/amule.conf" in 'Template=mobileMule'
 5. restart amule (or only amuleweb)
-6. *(optional)* If you like [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) consider to install mobileMule under an *https* (eg. [letsencrypt.org](https://letsencrypt.org/)), this enable Service Worker, internal caching and *native* add to home screen.
+6. *(optional)* If you like [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) consider to install mobileMule under an *https* (eg. [letsencrypt.org](https://letsencrypt.org/)) domain, this enables Service Worker, internal caching and *native* add to home screen.

 Update
 ------